fryderykhuang/NullGC/README.md

 1. Minimize struct copy by aggressive inlining and use ref modifier.
 2. No boxing (except for some case of interface casting that cannot be optimized away).
-3. Exploit the traits of previous stage as much as possible. (e.g. if the previous of OrderBy is `IAddressFixed`, we can store the pointer instead of the whole struct)
+3. Exploit the traits of previous stage as much as possible. (e.g. if the previous of OrderBy is `IAddressFixed`(contains only unmanaged structs rooted on fixed address object or stack, or gc-pinned managed objects), we can store the pointer instead of the whole struct)

 Proper usage is with the built-in value typed collections, but good old IEnumerable&lt;T&gt; is also supported.
 You can still get some benefit on LINQ operators that need to buffer data such as OrderBy.
 The LINQ interface has 2 variations: